MSc Health Psychology (incorporating PG Cert/PG Dip)

 Campus: Kedleston Road site, Derby Campus

-The MSc Health Psychology programme has been designed to fulfill the knowledge base required of Masters programmes by the British Psychological Society as part of the qualification for Full Membership of the Division of Health Psychology and Chartered Health Psychologist status.
+The MSc Health Psychology programme has been designed to fulfill the knowledge base required of Stage One programmes in Health Psychology by the British Psychological Society (BPS) as part of the qualification towards gaining Full Membership of the Division of Health Psychology (DHP) and Chartered Psychologist status.
+It is also the first stage of training towards becoming a Registered Health Psychologist with the Health and Care Professions Council (HCPC).
 In particular, the programme has four key aims and objectives for appropriately qualified students these are:

 - to provide you with the skills to critically evaluate theories, findings and methods relevant to the field of health psychology.